-Ramsay Health Care (Ramsay) provides quality health care through a global network of clinical practice, teaching and research.
-Ramsay Health Care's global network extends across 10 countries, with over eight million admissions/patient visits to its facilities in over 532 locations.
-Ramsay was founded by Paul Ramsay AO (1936-2014) in 1964 and has always focused on maintaining the highest standards of quality and safety; being an employer of choice; and operating the business based on a culture known as the "Ramsay Way" with a philosophy based on "People Caring for People".
-Ramsay listed on the Australian Stock Exchange in 1997 and has a market capitalization of A\$16.5bn2 and an enterprise value (EV) of A\$21.4bn2 (EV of A\$26.9bn inclusive of lease liabilities).
-The Ramsay Group employs over 86,000 people globally.
+Ramsay Health Care (Ramsay) provides quality healthcare through a global network of clinical practice, teaching and research.
+Ramsay Health Care's global network extends across ten countries, with over eleven million admissions and patient visits to facilities in more than 530 locations.

+Ramsay was founded in 1964 by Paul Ramsay AO (1936-2014) and has always focused on maintaining the highest standards of quality and safety, being an employer of choice and operating the business based on a culture known as 'The Ramsay Way' and our purpose of 'people caring for people'.
+Ramsay listed on the Australian Stock Exchange in 1997 and has a market capitalisation of A\$16.5bn1 and an enterprise value (EV) of A\$21.4bn1 (EV of A\$26.9bn inclusive of lease liabilities).
+The Ramsay Group employs over 88,000 people globally.
 Ramsay's operations are split across four regions: